CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

    ![](./media/pe-10.png)

 13. On the **Get more visibility into the health and performance of your virtual machines** window, click on **Enable**.
-This will iniate the deployment of VM isnights.
+This will initiate the deployment of VM insights.
 Follow the same process for other two VMs.

    ![](./media/pe-11.png)